svioletg/viMusBot/README.md

 ## Setting up: Python

-Having Python installed in order to run the bot, which can be gotten from https://www.python.org/downloads.
-As of writing this, viMusBot is fully compatible with the current latest version, that being Python 3.12.
-If using the Windows installer, make sure to tick the "Add Python 3.12 to PATH" checkbox near the bottom.
-You can confirm that Python was successfully installed by opening a command prompt, and running the `py` command.
+viMusBot needs Python in order to run.
+The [Python homepage](https://www.python.org/downloads) can point you to installers for Windows or MacOS — most Linux distros should have it available in your package manager, or you can download the source from the same link mentioned.
+As of writing this, viMusBot is fully compatible with Python 3.12, the currently latest major version.
+If using the Windows installer, **make sure to tick the "Add Python 3.12 to PATH" checkbox** (it may say "Add Python to enviornment variables" instead, check the box regardless.)

 Next, you need to install viMusBot's required packages.
-If you're unfamiliar with using Python, the `envsetup.bat` file is included to automatically create a Python virtual enviornment (venv), and install the requirements there.
-A second batch file, `start.bat`, is also included which will run the main script using the newly created venv.
-Note that `.bat` files will only work on Windows.
+For a quick and automatic setup on Windows, the `envsetup.bat` script is included which will automatically create a Python virtual enviornment (venv), and install the requirements there. `start.bat` is also included which will run the main script using the newly created venv, as well as `update.bat` which will attempt to automatically update viMusBot itself and its Python dependencies\*. `.bat` files can be run just by double-clicking them.

+Otherwise, you can install any requirements by running the command `pip install -r requirements.txt` from within your viMusBot directory.
+Using a venv isn't required, but is recommended to keep everything self-contained.

 ## Setting up: Required software

-Aside from Python and its required packages (explained in the next section), you will only need one additional program for the bot and its voice channel-related functions to work: [FFmpeg](https://www.ffmpeg.org/).

-For **Linux**, you can likely install it via your distro's package manger. e.g for Ubuntu, you can run `apt install ffmpeg`.
+viMusBot requires [FFmpeg and FFprobe](https://www.ffmpeg.org/) to function properly.
+On Windows, the `getff.bat` script will try to grab the needed files automatically.
+Otherwise, you can download them manually as described below.

 For **Windows**, go to [this page](https://github.com/BtbN/FFmpeg-Builds/releases) and download `ffmpeg-master-latest-win64-gpl.zip`, attached to the top release on the page.
 Extract this anywhere you'd like, and move or copy `ffmpeg.exe` and `ffprobe.exe` from within `bin` to the same folder as `bot.py`.

 For **Mac**, go to [this page](https://evermeet.cx/ffmpeg/) and download the archives for both `FFmpeg` and `FFprobe`.
 They should each have a single file within named `ffmpeg` and `ffprobe` respectively, add these to your PATH variable or drop them inside the same folder as `bot.py`.

+For **Linux**, you can likely install it via your distro's package manger. e.g for Ubuntu, you can run `apt install ffmpeg`.
+This should also install `ffprobe`, try running both the `ffmpeg` and `ffprobe` commands in a terminal to ensure you have them.

 ## Setting up: Discord

-In order to run a bot, you must use your Discord account to create an "Application" for it.
-You'll need to go to the [Discord Developer Portal](https://discord.com/developers/applications/) and login before continuing.
+Go to the [Discord Developer Portal](https://discord.com/developers/applications/) and login with your Discord account.
 You should land on your "Applications" page — click the blue "**New Application**" button near the top right of the screen, enter any name of your choosing and tick the box to agree to Discord's terms, then finally click "**Create**".

 You should now be at the "General Information" page for your app.
 Using the left-hand sidebar, go to the "**Bot**" page.
 Here, you can change the username and profile picture that your bot will appear as in your server, which can of course be whatever you choose.
 You should see a blue button labelled "**Reset Token**" — click it, and after confirming you should see a new long string of random letters and numbers.
 Copy this string, create a new file called `token.txt` within the same folder as `bot.py`, paste your copied string into it, then save and close the file.